xiaoshan1994/xiaoshan1994.github.io/content/english/post/Make-your-website-social-media-card.md

     <meta property="og:image" content="imageURL.cool" />
 </head>
 ```
-Since the meta tag in HTML is different bwtween twitter and other platforms, I inserted two hugo internal temmplates.
+Since the meta tag in HTML is different bwtween twitter and other platforms, I inserted into two hugo internal temmplates.
 It looks like this:

 ```md
 <!-- Twitter Cards -->